charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 ```

-- default props: if there is some data or props that are going to be the same in multiple elements you can save yourself from repetition by making default props so you dont have to enter them each time. see:
+- dedfsdftettault props: if there is some data or props that are going to be the same in multiple elements you can save yourself from repetition by making default props so you dont have to enter them each time. see:
 ```jsx

 function Button({ text, color, fontSize }) {